“My OKR Dashboard Made Me Famous!”: A Client Success Story

 Sarah’s OKR dashboard was divided into four sections with total performance displayed at the bottom.

 The Feedback and Values sections gave her personal performance information beyond the specific work she does.
-Sarah said that this became a tool for her to significantly improve how she was seen by her colleagues and how she worked alongside them.
+Sarah said this became a tool to improve how she was seen by colleagues and how she worked alongside them.

 Getting My Priorities Right

-Each quarter Sarah and her boss(es) agree on the relative importance of all of the things she does.
+Each quarter Sarah and her managers agreed on the relative importance of the work on her plate.

-The My OKR section’s weighting scheme helped her Matrix-managers and Team-leads set her priorities across their various objectives.
-This allowed her to prioritize her time across her many cross-functional responsibilities.
+The My OKR section’s weighting scheme helped Matrix-managers and Team-leads set her priorities across objectives.
+This let her allocate time across many cross-functional responsibilities.

-Sarah told me a story about how the weighting helped her boss send her on a couple of training courses that had been previously “postponed” because he finally saw how the training would help her to achieve her Objectives.
+Sarah shared how the weighting helped her manager approve a couple of training courses that had been postponed once he saw how the training supported her Objectives.

 Gamifying the job